kodealt/csv2sql/README.md

 after the database has been compiled, you can quit the GUI.

 And thats it! you have the database file.
 If you have any issues with the app, feel free to send me a dm on discord : @a_persan

+# how to use ( py )

+the process is the same as the exe version, except you need to install some dependencies. aka just requests.

+you also need to use python version 3.12.5 idk what other versions work. later should be fine. probably.

+`pip install requests`